rranelli/rranelli.github.io/_posts/14-01-2015-temporarily-disable-vcr.md

 **TL;DR**: If you control your application's “external” dependencies, turning off VCR on your build server can increase the integration exercise of your applications for virtually zero cost.
+In this post I will show how you can disable VCR in your test suite with an environment variable.

 <span class="underline"><p hidden>excerpt-separator<p hidden></span>